Colleen Atwood

 Colleen Atwood (born September 25, 1948) is an American costume designer.
+She has received numerous accolades, including four Academy Awards, three BAFTA Awards, and two Emmy Awards.
+She was honored with the CDG Career Achievement Award in 2006 and named a Disney Legend in 2024.

-Atwood has been nominated for the Academy Award for Best Costume Design twelve times, winning four times - for the films Chicago (2002), Memoirs of a Geisha (2005), Alice in Wonderland (2010), and Fantastic Beasts and Where to Find Them (2016); the latter is the first Wizarding World film to win an Academy Award.
-She has collaborated several times with directors Tim Burton, Rob Marshall and Jonathan Demme.
+Atwood is best known for her collaborations with directors Jonathan Demme, Tim Burton, and Rob Marshall.
+She has received 12 nominations for the Academy Award for Best Costume Design and has won four times for Chicago (2002), Memoirs of a Geisha (2005), Alice in Wonderland (2010), and Fantastic Beasts and Where to Find Them (2016).

 Early life and education

-Born in Yakima, Washington, she studied painting at Cornish College of the Arts in Seattle, Washington in the early 1970s, and later worked in retail at various places, including the Yves St. Laurent boutique at Frederick & Nelson department store in the city.
+Born in Ellensburg, Washington, Atwood grew up in the small farming community of Quincy, Washington.
+At 17, she became pregnant and didn't graduate high school with her class.
+To support her baby and her husband, who was in college, she took a job at a French fry factory.
+Then, Atwood received a scholarship to attend Cornish College of the Arts in Seattle in the early 1970s, and later worked in retail at various places, including the Yves St. Laurent boutique at Frederick & Nelson department store in the city.